-- The Problem: - Dozer operators have been run over by their Dozer. - Truck drivers have been run over by their truck - Mitigations: - Always set the parking brake and turn off the engine before leaving the cab.
+- Since 2014: - 4 Dozer operators have been run over by their Dozer. - 2 truck drivers have been run over by their truck - Mitigations: - Always set the parking brake and turn off the engine before leaving the cab.

 Additional Fatalities: Killed by Own Vehicle